apache/skywalking/docs/en/security/README.md

 ## appendix

-The SkyWalking [client-js](https://github.com/apache/skywalking-client-js) agent is always running our of the secured environment.
-Please follow its [security notice] for more details.
+The SkyWalking [client-js](https://github.com/apache/skywalking-client-js) agent is always running out of the secured environment.
+Please follow its **security notice** for more details.